 A variety of capital projects are under way to support the City's public safety programs.
 Most notable is the voter-approved Fire Facilities and Emergency Response Levy, which provides partial funding to replace or remodel almost all of the City's fire stations and related facilities.
 Other City funds, particularly REET, cover the remainder of the costs.
-The Levy program has already produced a new Fire Station (FS) 10, which is co-located with the new Fire Alarm Center and the new Emergency Operations Center, and a new FS 28 in the Rainier Valley.
-Seismic upgrades have been completed at FS 31 (Northgate).
-Nine additional neighborhood stations will be under construction in 2010 and land will be purchased for a new site for FS 20 (Interbay).
+The Levy program has already produced a new Fire Station (FS) 10, which is co-located with the new Fire Alarm Center and the new Emergency Operations Center.
+In 2009, a new FS 28 in the Rainier Valley will be opened and seismic upgrades will be completed at FS 31 (Northgate) and FS 33 (Rainier Beach).
+Nine additional neighborhood stations will be under construction in 2010 and land will be purchased for a new site for FS 20.
+The City is seeking federal ARRA funding for part of the cost of replacing two stations and renovating a third.
 The Levy program has also funded two new fireboats and the refit of the "Chief Seattle" fireboat will begin in 2010, including improvements funded through a federal grant.